-Find Therapists and Counselors in Jersey City, New Jersey
+Jersey City, New Jersey Therapists

 Find a therapist in Jersey City, New Jersey that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Jersey City to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Jersey City to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 The State of Mental Health in Jersey City, New Jersey

 Along with other contributing factors, such as homelessness, substance abuse, crime, and poverty, Jersey City, in addition to the state of New Jersey as a whole, is suffering from a mental health crisis.
-Never has the rate of diagnosis of mental illnesses been so high amongst those living in the city’s limits.
+Never has the rate of diagnosis of mental illnesses been so high amongst those living within the city’s limits.
 These prognoses range in severity and can refer to anything from generalized anxiety disorder to schizophrenia and dementia.
 Let’s go over why Jersey City, New Jersey residents are feeling the unforgiving effects of a poor mental health rate and how to find a suitable therapist if you need help.

 The unfortunate truth is that Jersey City has a crime problem.
 Specifically, a violent and property crime problem; both of which are indicative of high rates of substance abuse and other mental illnesses.
-According to the U.S. Census Bureau, Jersey City crime rate per 100,000 people is double that of the state average in almost every category, including rape, murder, and robbery.
+According to the U.S. Census Bureau, Jersey City’s crime rate per 100,000 people is double that of the state average in almost every category, including rape, murder, and robbery.
 High crime areas and mental illness statistically go together; the more pervasive crime in the area is, the more widespread mental illness is.
-Studies out of educational organizations like the Brookings Institute tell us that the more access for citizens to facilities that specialize in treating the mentally ill means a significant reduction in crime.
+Studies out of educational organizations like the Brookings Institute tell us that more access for citizens to facilities that specialize in treating the mentally ill means a significant crime reduction.
 It should be noted that the local government is taking steps to improve accessibility for New Jersians, but results have yet to come to fruition.

 Another vulnerable demographic that is all too prominent in Jersey City, New Jersey is homeless individuals.
 Jersey City has the second-highest population of those without a home; these people are either living in shelters or just on the streets, as per a study commissioned by NJCounts.
-Homelessness has an unfortunate tie to mental illness; over 25 percent of those on the streets suffer from a severe mental illness, such as schizophrenia, according to the National Coalition for the Homeless.
+Homelessness has an unfortunate tie to mental illness; over 25% of those on the streets suffer from a severe mental illness, such as schizophrenia, according to the National Coalition for the Homeless.

 The Trouble of Finding a Suitable Therapist in Jersey City, New Jersey

 Access to the proper treatment is crucial if you are diagnosed with a mental illness.
 Regrettably, a clear majority of those in need of healing will not get the attention that’s required.
 This problem has largely been blamed on stigma, lack of funding, and a lack of insurance to pay for health care.
-According to the U.S. Census Bureau, 17.4 percent of those in Jersey City are going through life without health insurance; that’s more than double the national average.
+According to the U.S. Census Bureau, 17.4% of those in Jersey City are going through life without health insurance; that’s more than double the national average.
 Consider the relatively high poverty rate of the area, and it’s a recipe for disaster.

 The problem of a lack of suitable care is further exacerbated by the difficulty of finding a therapist.
-Many times, people that seek counseling are overwhelmed.
+Many times, people who seek counseling are overwhelmed.
 That’s why it’s best to collect your thoughts, and set clear, achievable goals that you want to reach during your time in therapy.
 Find out what is troubling you, and how therapy could be beneficial.

 Mental Health Resources in Jersey City, New Jersey